 Begin your Thanksgiving holiday early, and bring family and friends with you.
 Tickets are $25 for Adults, $20 for ARCA Members and $5 for Students.
 Buy online here or call to reserve: 724-659-3153

-After the concert Meet the Artists in the Red Brick Gallery and Gift Shop after the Concert – view the Cooperative Members’ Holiday Show and perhaps find an early holiday gift for that special person on your list.
+Before or after the concert visit the Red Brick Gallery and Gift Shop to view the Cooperative Members’ Holiday Show and perhaps find an early holiday gift for that special person on your list.

 And make it a golden fall afternoon on the beautiful banks of the Allegheny River – arriving early for lunch in The Allegheny Grille or Foxburg Pizza, shopping at Foxburg Wine Cellars, or having a coffee and chocolate dessert at Divani Chocolates.